 Balance is defined as "an even distribution" or that things are in "equal proportion".

-i think it's just impossible to know ho to equally proportion or distribute your time across all the things you need to.
 One week your kids might be sick, and you need to devote 99.99% of your time to caring for them, which leaves no time at all to work on anything else.
 And that's okay!
 Maybe your website has got gremlins and you need to drop everything to troubleshoot.
 It happens.

-Instead, I have started to see myself as a stark raving mad circus performer who has learned how to juggle at least 12 different balls.
-But as I'm not a seasoned pro, sometimes I still drop balls and that's okay too.
+So I have started to see myself as a stark raving mad circus performer who has learned how to juggle at least 12 different balls.
+But as I'm not a seasoned pro, sometimes I still drop balls and that's okay and you will too.
 Give yourself permission to breathe, be kind to yourself, then pick those balls back and keep juggling.

-You need to have a certain level of gear, in order to do this job properly.
-I think the hard thing is knowing where to draw the line, and where to stop acquiring said gear.
+Yes, you need to have a certain level of gear, in order to do this job properly.
+The hard thing is knowing where to draw the line, and stop acquiring said gear.

-Back at the start of my business, I did a lot of research (it's my thing) and I really paid attention to all the blogs and websites I read that warned me about buying unnecessary gear.
+Back at the start of my business, I did a lot of research and I really paid attention to all the blogs and websites that warned me about buying unnecessary gear.
 It's hard - so many of the purchases we can make are FUN and EXCITING new toys to play with.

-4. FIND AND INVEST IN A GOOD CRM AND ACCOUNTANT EARLY
+FIND AND INVEST IN A GOOD CRM AND BOOKKEEPING SOFTWARE EARLY

 This has been probably my biggest pain point throughout my business.
-I used an excel spreadsheet for a long time, before switching to a customer management system that managed all my clients, invoices and expenses in one place...or so I thought.
+I used an Excel spreadsheet for a long time, before switching to a customer management system that managed all my clients, invoices and expenses in one place...or so I thought.
 I didn't realise the need for bank reconciliation until I went to accountant for the first time and nearly cried at the bill they presented me to reconcile my statements in order to prepare my tax return.

 Getting this right at the start will save you many headaches.

 Hit me up in the comments with your tips or tricks for scheduling me-time, or sign up for my newsletter for more insights into running a creative business.